Graph paper reading road to relaunch and 1, 2, 3 with laptop, notebook, and pen

 Upon receiving a deferral, it is possible to improve one’s chances of admission.
 Here are just a few helpful suggestions:

-• If you have not interviewed, now is the time to do it—preferably on campus.
+• If you have not had an admission interview, now is the time to do it—preferably on campus.
 Make sure you practice your interview skills with a seasoned interviewer until you are confident that your skills are strong.

-• If you can, visit the campus (even if you have already).
+• If you can, go on a campus visit (even if you have already).

 • Attend an information session, often given by a member of the admissions committee.